 Cancer treatment can make you more prone to illnesses such as food poisoning.
 The following advice will help prevent you becoming unwell:

 Cooking and reheating

-If your blood count is low and you are admitted to hospital, you may be advised to follow a “neutropenic” diet.
-This is usually only necessary in rare cases and your doctor or nurse will let you know if you do require a stricter diet.
+If your white blood count is low and you are admitted to hospital, you may be advised to follow a “neutropenic” diet.
+This diet is only used if your risk of infection is very high and in very rare cases.
+It limits foods that contain large amounts of bacteria, mould and yeast.
+Your doctor or nurse will let you know if you do require a stricter diet.
 Most patients will not need to worry, but are advised to follow the food safety advice to prevent food poisoning.

 What do I eat at the end of my cancer treatment?